telerik/blazor-docs/knowledge-base/common-connection-closed.md

 The exceptions may be similar to:

->warning Connection disconnected with error 'Error: Server returned an error on close: Connection closed with an error.'
+`Connection disconnected with error 'Error: Server returned an error on close: Connection closed with an error.'
+Attempting to reconnect to the server...`
->
-Attempting to reconnect to the server...

 Or:

->warning `System.Threading.Tasks.TaskCanceledException`
->
-> `A task was canceled.`
+`System.Threading.Tasks.TaskCanceledException.
+A task was canceled.`

 ## Possible Cause